-The draft Code is based on the Codes made under PACE (in particular Code A: Stop and Search and Code B: Searching of premises and seizure and retention of property).
+The draft Code is based on the draft Code for the parallel powers in England and Wales under section 47S of POCA.
+That draft Code is based on the Codes made under PACE (in particular Code A: Stop and Search and Code B: Searching of premises and seizure and retention of property).
+A draft skeleton of that Code was included in Legislative Scrutiny: Policing and Crime Bill, May 2009 (Cm 7628).

-Code of Practice Issued under Section 47S of the Proceeds of Crime Act 2002
+Code of Practice Issued under Section 195S of the Proceeds of Crime Act 2002